 Executive Directors Purpose and link to strategy Operation Maximum opportunity Performance metrics Base salary executive directors of the highest calibre who are capable of delivering on the Company's strategic objectives, reflecting the individual's experience and role within the Company.
-Base salary is designed to provide an appropriate level of fixed income to avoid any over-reliance on variable pay business performance; salary increases awarded to the overall employee population; skills and experience of the individual over time; scope of the individual's prescribed formulaic maximum, any increases to base salary will take into account prevailing market and economic conditions and the approach to employee pay throughout the organisation.
-Base salary increases are awarded at the discretion of the Committee based on the factors outlined in performance is a factor considered when determining any Benefits l.
-7 The Company aims to offer benefits that are in line with market practice.
-The benefits currently available to our executive director include death in service insurance, permanent health insurance, an allowance for health insurance, a housing allowance and an allowance for tax advice.
+Base salary is designed to provide an appropriate level of fixed income to avoid any over-reliance on variable pay and changes are generally effective from the start of the Company's financial year.
+The annual salary review for executive directors takes a number of factors into consideration, including: business performance; salary increases awarded to the overall employee population; skills and experience of the individual over time; scope of the individual's maximum, any increases to base salary will take into account prevailing market and economic conditions and the approach to employee pay throughout the organisation.
+Base salary increases are awarded at the discretion of the Committee based on the factors outlined in performance is a factor considered when determining any Benefits Reasonable benefits-in-kind The Company aims to offer benefits that are in line with market practice.
+The benefits currently available to our executive director include death in service insurance, permanent health insurance, an allowance for health insurance, an allowance for health insurance, a housing allowance and an allowance for tax advice.
 The Committee retains discretion to offer the following additional benefits: life and disability insurance, private medical insurance, temporary living and transportation expenses, relocation assistance, and tax equalisation to allow flexibility in employing a foreign national, all with or without tax gross-up.
-Travel and any reasonable business-related expenses (including tax thereon) may be reimbursed on a gross-of-tax basis.
+Travel and any reasonable business- related expenses (including tax thereon) may be reimbursed on a gross-of-tax basis.
 Executive Directors may become eligible for other benefits in the future where the Committee deems it appropriate.
 Where additional benefits are introduced for the wider workforce, executive directors may participate on broadly similar terms. benefit is not predetermined and is typically based upon the cost to the Company of providing such benefit.
 Not performance related.

-Executive Directors Purpose and link to strategy Operation Maximum opportunity Performance metrics Pensions The Company aims to provide a contribution towards life in retirement. salary.
+Executive Directors Purpose and link to strategy Operation Maximum opportunity Performance metrics Pensions Executive Directors are eligible to receive employer contributions to fulfil statutory pension requirements or a salary supplement in lieu of pension benefits, or a mixture of both. salary.
 Not performance related.
-Annual bonus rewards the achievement of objectives that support the measures, targets and stretch targets that are agreed by the Committee at the start of each financial year.
-However, the opportunity for executive directors ranging from 60% to 120% of salary, with a maximum bonus opportunity of up to 200% of the target bonus based on and may vary to ensure that they promote the Company's business strategy and shareholder value.
-The
+Annual bonus L rewards the achievement of objectives that support the Company's corporate goals Bonuses are determined based on measures, targets and stretch targets that are agreed by the Committee at the start of each financial year.
+However, the Committee retains the discretion to include achievements that have not been established as corporate goals at the beginning of the year. opportunity for executive directors ranging from 60% to 120% of salary, with a maximum bonus opportunity of up to 200% of the target bonus based on achievement pre- and may vary to ensure that they promote the